nodejs/node/doc/guides/technical-priorities.md

-In order to ensure Node.js continues to be part of solutions where a subset of the solution needs the performance that Web Assembly can deliver it is important that Node.js provide good support for running Web Assembly components along with the JavaScript that makes up the rest of the solution.
+In order to ensure Node.js continues to be part of solutions where a subset of the solution needs the performance that Web Assembly can deliver it is important that Node.js provide good support for running WebAssembly components along with the JavaScript that makes up the rest of the solution.
 This includes implementations of “host” APIs like WASI.

 ## ESM